docker/docs/config/daemon/index.md

 option both as a flag and in the JSON file.
 If that happens, the Docker daemon won't start and prints an error message.

-To configure the Docker daemon using a JSON file, create a file at `/etc/docker/daemon.json` on Linux systems, or `C:\ProgramData\docker\config\daemon.json` on Windows.
+To configure the Docker daemon using a JSON file, create a file at:

+- `/etc/docker/daemon.json` for Docker Engine on Linux
+- `C:\ProgramData\docker\config\daemon.json` for Docker Engine on Windows

 Here's what the configuration file might look like: